 Bell Rooms Building

-The Bell Rooms building is a two-story brick structure that was built in 1908.
-The building's name derived from its proximity to the signaling bell for the train tracks that were adjacent to the building at the time.
-The building later became part of the infamous "Red Light" district in Redding during the 1940s.
-After the building was saved from the wrecking ball by local preservationists in 2016, it was purchased by McConnell Foundation, which plans to convert the property into a bike rental shop and cafe.
-The building is one of the few remaining examples of brick architecture in downtown Redding from the turn of the twentieth century.
+The Bell Rooms is a two-story brick structure that was built in 1908.
+Its name derived from its proximity to the signaling bell for the train tracks that were adjacent to the building at the time.
+It later became part of the infamous "Red Light" district in Redding during the 1940s.
+After the Bell Rooms building was saved from the wrecking ball by local preservationists in 2016, it was purchased by the McConnell Foundation, which plans to convert the property into a bike rental shop and cafe.
+The Bell Rooms building is one of the few remaining examples of brick architecture in downtown Redding from the turn of the twentieth century.

 Backstory and Context

-The Bell Rooms building is located in the former "Red Light" District in Redding, which saw its heyday in the 1940s, particularly with the influx of workers during the construction of the Shasta Dam project.
+The Bell Rooms building is located in Redding's former "Red Light" District, which saw its heyday in the 1940s, particularly due to the influx of workers during the construction of the Shasta Dam project.
 However, the brick buildings in this neighborhood, which was known as "The Alley" and was listed as "Block 13" on early maps of the city, date back to as early as 1900.

 At the turn of the twentieth century, warehouses, breweries, saloons, and hotels cropped up near the railroad tracks along Shasta Street as Redding became an industrial hub in Northern California.
 In an effort to re-zone the area, the city attempted to remove this neighborhood from coverage by the Redding Fire Department.
 It subsequently asked all residents to relocate into tenements erected by the city on Center Street.
 Three weeks later, a fire swept through the Block 13 neighborhood, leveling several blocks entirely, and anyone who remained was forced to relocate or rebuild.